f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

 *Linux Distributions*

-Threat Stack automatically walks customers through an Agent install on the Servers page.
-Log into Threat Stack > Click Servers.
+AIP automatically walks customers through an Agent install on the Servers page.
+Log into AIP > Click Servers.
 The Servers page displays.

 Select Agent 2.x.
 The + Add New Server dialog displays.
 Proceed to the set of instructions below, specific to your Linux distribution.

-*Challenge 6 – Install the Threat Stack Linux Agent*
+*Challenge 6 – Install the AIP Linux Agent*

 Let’s begin by configuring some environmental variables for a streamlined lab.